Organizational Issues/Committee snapshots – June 2016

 PBID Board of Directors

 The PBID board convened on April 22 and elected a new board member to fill a vacant seat.
 The board approved the FY 2016-17 assessment rates and operating budget.
 Staff also provided updates on all PBID programs and services.
 The next meeting of the PBID board will be on June 21.

 Contact: Blage Zelalich

-Co-hosted “Coffee with the Captain” (CWC) on December 17 at Trinity Cathedral where residents, business and property owners discussed quality of life issues with SJPD’s Central Division Captain Tony Ciaburro.
 The PBID’s enhanced security program continues to provide 50 hours weekly service.
-SEU officers can generally be found on foot (and in the PBID blue golf cart) in the core on Monday and Fridays from 7:30 a.m. – 12:30 p.m., Tuesday and Thursdays from 4:30 p.m. – 8:30 p.m. and Wednesdays from 2:30 p.m. – 7:30 p.m.
+SEU officers can generally be found on foot (and in the PBID blue golf cart) in the core on Monday and Fridays from 7:30 a.m. – 12:30 p.m., Tuesday and Wednesdays from 3 – 8 p.m. and Thursdays from 4 – 9 p.m.
 Officers can be contacted by business and property owners via the Groundwerx office at 408-287-1520.
 Staff is working with board member Sam Ramirez to re-start a version of the previous Entertainment Committee.

 SoFA (South First Area) Committee

 SoFA met April 27 and started developing a strategy to market to new residents set to move into 60 Pierce later this year, and future CORE projects proposed.
 A subcommittee update will be provided at the next meeting- rescheduled to June 1 at SoFA Market.
 SoFA also started preparations for a busy fall, with Street Market Sept.
 2, SoFA Street Fair Sept.
 11, Viva Calle SJ Sept.
 18, the second Design Crawl Oct.
 5 and C2SV Oct.
 6-7.